technovelty

 Global Offset Table operation with data variables

 As shown above, the GOT ensures the abstraction required so symbols can be diverted as expected.
 Each entry is essentially a pointer to the real data (hence the extra dereference in the code above).
-Since the GOT is at a fixed offset from the program code, it can use an IP relative address to gain access to the table entries.
+Since we can assume the GOT is at a fixed offset from the program code within plus or minus 2Gib, the code can use a 32-bit IP relative address to gain access to the table entries.

 $ objdump --disassemble ./function.o